Máriakéménd

 Máriakéménd (Mariakemend or Kemend; Kemed) is a village and municipality (Hungarian: község) in Baranya County, Hungary.

 History

-Until the end of World War II, the majority of the Inhabitants was Danube Swabians, whose Ancestors once came from Stift Fulda (district) and named in the Danube swabian dialect, Stiffuller.
-Mostly of the former German Settlers was expelled to Germany and Austria in 1945-1948, about the Potsdam Agreement.
+Until the end of World War II, the inhabitants' majority was Danube Swabian, whose ancestors arrived from Stift Fulda (district) and named in the Danube Swabian dialect, Stiffuller.
+Most of the former German settlers were expelled to Germany and Austria in 1945-1948, following the Potsdam Agreement.

 Geography

 Máriakéménd is located in east central Baranya County, about 30 kilometers east of Pécs and 10 kilometers north of Bóly.
 It is about 20 kilometers west of the Danube, 25 kilometers from Croatia and 50 kilometers from Serbia.
 The municipality lies within the Southern Transdanubia Region of Hungary.
 It previously was part of the Mohács Subregion but during the creation of districts in 2013, it became part of Bóly District.

 Demographics

 During the census of 2011, the population was 502.
 The vast majority of the population claimed Hungarian ethnicity (95%), though 15.9% also claimed German and 7% claimed Roma ethnicity and the municipality has a German local minority self-government and Roma local minority self-government.
 4.8% did not wish to answer.
 In terms of religious practice, 60.7% reported to be Roman Catholic, 5.4% Calvinist, 3.3% Lutheran, 17.8% of no religious affiliation and 12% did not wish to answer.